Check out Ron Obvious’s video of ’80s Vancouver music-critic band The Explosions

 Wherein the Newt pines for the ’70s along with a panel of Vancouver rock experts

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
-4, 1993 “The music you listen to becomes the soundtrack of your life.” —Mike Bloomfield Ah, the ’70s—what a great decade for rock.
+me and my fellow rock experts in the '70s ORIGINALLY PUBLISHED ON NOV.
+4, 1993 By Steve Newton “The music you listen to becomes the soundtrack of your life.” —Mike Bloomfield Ah, the ’70s—what a great decade for rock.
 I don’t care what anybody says, because, disco aside, the ’70s ruled, man.
-Back then I could easily name 50 bands that I was crazy … Continue reading Wherein the Newt pines for the ’70s along with a panel of Vancouver rock experts
+Back then I … Continue reading Wherein the Newt pines for the ’70s along with a panel of Vancouver rock experts

 Ex-Georgia Straight editor spearheads blues-rocking benefit for Mary Steinhauser bursary